Oskar Federer

-Oskar Federer (born May 4, 1884 in Jičín – died July 21 1968 in Canada) was a Jewish industrialist living in Czechoslovakia.
-Forced to flee by the Nazis, his property and art collection were plundered first by Nazis and later by the communist regime in Czechoslovia.
+Oskar Federer (May 4, 1884, in Jičín – July 21, 1968, in Canada) was a Jewish industrialist living in Czechoslovakia.
+Forced to flee by the Nazis, his property and art collection were plundered first by Nazis and later by the communist regime in Czechoslovakia.

 Businessman

 In the journal Theresienstädter Studien und Dokumente, Federer was described as "one of the most important and exciting personalities of the Czechoslovak economy in the interwar period".

 Federer worked with the Viennese Rothschilds for over thirty years, and was the general director of the Vitkovice Mining and Ironworks Union, one of the largest industrial firms in the country.

 Art collector

 Federer's art collection included works by Lovis Corinth, Claude Monet, and Paul Gauguin.

 Nazi persecution

 Persecuted by the Nazis because of his Jewish heritage, he emigrated to Canada.
-Must of his property, including most of his art collection was confiscated by the Nazis.
+Most of his property, including most of his art collection was confiscated by the Nazis.
 After the war, the paintings came into the possession of the Czechoslovak state.